dvho/BabyCup/README.md

 #### Features
 - Pure code (no image files)
+- Pure vanilla JavaScript
-- No frameworks/libraries (except for Webpack and Babel for your convenience)
+- No frameworks/libraries, except for Webpack and Babel for your convenience
 - Web Speech API integration
 - Fully operational button and dials on espresso machine
 _________________________